adbrucker/appseceu2018-latex/README.md

-# appseceu2017-latex
+# appseceu2018-latex

-LaTeX template mimicking the PowerPoint template for the OWASP AppSecEU 2017 conference in Belfast.
+LaTeX template mimicking the PowerPoint template for the OWASP AppSecEU 2018 conference in London.

 ## License